drarwood/gags/README.md

 #### Input Files

 - Phenotype File (required).
-A tab delimited file containing ordered columns for ID and phenotypic values
+A tab delimited file containing ordered columns for ID and phenotypic values.
+Missing data should be either excluded or coded as "NA".
 ```
 ID    PHENO
 A     178